CodyCodingCode/Covid-35/docs/AdvancedStats.md

 parent: Decision Panel
 ---

-# Advanced Stats and Graphs
+# Graphs

-To view the progress of your country as well as other countries throughout the progression of the game, click on advanced stats in-game
+At the end of every turn, you will be brought to a page containing a series of graphs.
+This is an opportunity for you to view the progress of your country as well as other countries throughout the progression of the game.

 ![Advanced Stats](https://github.com/CodyCodingCode/Covid-35/blob/gh-pages/assets/images/Advanced_Stats.jpg?raw=true)